orcfax/docs/docs/ITN/overview.md

 The minimum hardware requirements for each phase will be published within their corresponding manuals; requirements will also be released well in advance of rollout so that operators have sufficient time to ensure that they meet the necessary requirements.

 Software requirements will be similarly disclosed as ITN phases progress.

-With that said, participants should anticipate that these requirements will change as development, and ITN phases, progress.
+Participants should anticipate that these requirements will change as development, and ITN phases, progress.

 ### Knowledge requirements